tent/tent.io/content/docs/example-conversation.md

 200 OK ## response can be any 200 series http code
 ```

-Shirley has her client in maintenence mode; jerrold.me will attempt to deliver the notification later using an exponential backoff algorithm.
+Shirley has her client in maintenance mode; jerrold.me will attempt to deliver the notification later using an exponential backoff algorithm.

 ```text
 POST https://shirley.me/status-updates/notifications